 - Unlimited Domains

 With this package, you will get a custom plan tailored to your specific needs.
 You can head over to their pricing page to see all of the features and perks they offer.

 What are Instapage’s Features?

-If you want a tool which gives you super value for money, Instapage may just be the one for you.
+If you want create landing pages with tool that gives you super value for money, Instapage may just be the one for you.
 Instapage is, of course, a landing page builder, however, it also has many more strings to its bow.
 Instapage has a whole suite of fabulous features which ensure that you’ll never need to go elsewhere and, here they are:

-Instapage offers almost 100 templates to choose from when creating your landing pages (you may have seen adverts stating the figure at 200 but, this isn’t strictly true as some aren’t full landing page options).
+Instapage offers almost 100 templates to choose from to create custom landing pages (you may have seen adverts stating the figure at 200 but, this isn’t strictly true as some aren’t full landing page options).
 As well as covering a ton of different goals, the templates on offer are of a really high standard and allow you to quickly create a professional finish.
 The handy filters make it really easy to browse the landing page templates to find the right one for you.

-That combined with some amazing templates makes creating the best landing page for your business like a breeze.
+That combined with some amazing templates makes creating great landing pages for your business a breeze.

 The Instablocks feature is basically a handy library for all of the reusable assets or elements (known as blocks) which you may use on a regular basis.
 This feature lets you quickly drag and drop regular elements such as testimonials block from the library and pop them into the page that you’re currently working on.
 It’s pretty simple to use and makes even multiple landing pages easy to create.

 Everybody loves a widget – and Instapage has plenty of ‘em.
 Accessed easily from the sidebar menu of the editor, this feature lets you add it to your landing page ready for customisation.
 The widget selection you can add to your page includes: